aplteam/Cider/docs/User-Guide.md

 #### 4. Check for later versions regarding Tatin packages

 In case the project has Tatin packages installed in one or more folders the user will be asked whether she wants Cider to check for any later versions of any of the principal packages.
-This will not happen in case `importFlag` is 1.
+This will only happen in case `importFlag` is 0.

 If `]Cider.OpenProject` discoveres later packages it will ask the user whether packages shall be re-installed with the `-update` flag set independently for each installation folder.